newcron/interviewing-minibook/README.md

 If you find mistakes or want to make additions to this book, you're very welcome!
 To suggest any change, please open an issue or a pull request.
 This book is created using the [Gitbook Toolchain](https://toolchain.gitbook.com).

+That means all the contents of the book are authored as Markdown Documents (which are very simple to read and to edit) and can be found inside the _src/_ directory of this repository.

-If you want to make changes to the book on your local computer and see them in action, TODO: describe how to run gitbook server
+If you want to make changes to the book on your local computer and test see the book updated locally, you can generate the book as a live preview or a static HTML document to look at it:

+* To generate a live preview (changes to the book are automatically applied when page is reloaded), run   _Linux:_ `sudo make serve` _MacOs:_ `make serve` and then browse to [localhost:4000](http://localhost:4000).
+You'll see the book locally.
+* To generate a static HTML version version, run _Linux:_ `sudo make build` _MacOS:_ `make build`.
+The book will be created inside a subdirectory called _\_book/_